microsoft/LightGBM/docs/index.rst

 - Faster training speed and higher efficiency.
 - Lower memory usage.
 - Better accuracy.
-- Support of parallel and GPU learning.
+- Support of parallel, distributed, and GPU learning.
 - Capable of handling large-scale data.

 For more details, please refer to `Features <./Features.rst>`__.